 In 2022, the Crop Trust, together with the International Potato Center (CIP), the Zambia Agricultural Research Institute (ZARI) and Fiompiana Fambolena Malagasy Norvéziana (FIFAMANOR) in Madagascar, initiated the three-year project Sweetpotato, a model for food security and long-term conservation of biodiversity.
 This project is funded by the UK Government’s Darwin Initiative, CGIAR and the Crop Trust.

 The project is piloting the ‘Clean & Share’ conservation approach for sweetpotato landraces that is at the heart of the GPCI.
-Partners will collect, clean of diseases, and cryopreserve unique sweetpotato landraces from Madagascar and Zambia.
+Partners will collect, clean of diseases, and process for cryopreservation unique sweetpotato landraces from Madagascar and Zambia.
 At the same time, they will return disease-free planting material of these landraces to smallholder farmers.